-Bath and North East Somerset is one of the three ‘places’ in the Bath and North East Somerset, Swindon and Wiltshire Sustainability and Transformation Partnership (STP), which is working to become an integrated care system (ICS).
+Bath and North East Somerset is one of the three ‘places’ in the Bath and North East Somerset, Swindon and Wiltshire Sustainability and Transformation Partnership (STP), which is working to become an integrated care system.
+This case study forms part of our integrated care system (ICS) resource.

 B&NES Health and Wellbeing Board (HWB) provides strategic leadership for health, care and wellbeing, including tackling the wider determinants of health.
 The HWB has extended its role and membership to take a whole-place approach, involving providers, the voluntary and community sector (VCS), blue light services, housing, the university and others.